A Travel Price Comparison for North Carolina Asheville vs. Boone for Food, Nightlife, Hiking, and Families

 Is there more to do in Asheville or Boone?

-Both Boone and Asheville have plenty of things to do for travelers.
-Both provide a wide variety of sights and activities for tourists.
-Asheville is more popular for its music, resorts, historical sights, christmas markets, and quaint atmosphere, while Boone is known for its skiing, museums, small town charm, and impressive beauty.
+Tourists will generally find more to do in Asheville.
+Although Asheville and Boone are both popular with visitors, Asheville has more sights, activities, and attractions for travelers.
+Asheville is more popular for its food, music, resorts, historical sights, christmas markets, and quaint atmosphere, while Boone is known for its skiing, museums and attractions, small town charm, and impressive beauty.
 Boone is more touristy than Asheville and is popular for its proximity to great hiking, skiing, and small town charm.
-Asheville is popular for its fall foliage, artsy downtown, local North Carolina barbecue, and being home to the Biltmore Estate.
+Asheville is popular for its fall foliage, artsy downtown, and local North Carolina barbecue.
+It is also home to The Biltmore Estate.

 How is Asheville different from Boone?